 GLY 1880 is an online course using Canvas.
-The course is asynchronous, meaning that there will not be regular online meetings or zoom lectures.
-The class consists of 11 modules.
+The class consists of 12 modules.
 Each module will contain:

-- A background reading chapter and one or more short recorded video lectures to introduce and reinforce the concepts, terms, and skills. - A 5-pt reading quiz.
+- A background reading chapter and one or more short video lectures to introduce the concepts, terms, and skills. - A 5-pt reading quiz.
 Questions are usually multiple-choice, but sometimes T/F, fill-in-the-blank, or multiple answer.
 The questions are mostly based on the chapter but some will ask you to integrate what you are learning with material from previous modules.
 Questions are randomly drawn from pools of questions of similar difficulty.
 You are allowed to look back at the readings and notes during the quiz and the best score of 2 attempts is allowed.
-Partial feedback will be immediately available after submission. - An 8-point assignment, where you'll look in-depth at one or more case study examples of places where hazards struck or are likely in the future.
-Format will vary and can include multiple choice answers, short essays, and short (1 min) recorded presentations for the class.
+Partial feedback will be immediately available. - An 8-point assignment, where you'll look in-depth at one or more case study examples of places where hazards struck and disasters occurred, or analyze the risks of future disasters.
+Format will vary and include multiple choice, short essays and short (1 min) recorded presentations for the class.
 Unless otherwise specified, you are allowed to discuss assignment questions with others but must produce your own answers.
-Essay and presentation submissions will be reviewed using Turnitin, which is an online service to help prevent and identify student plagiarism.

-In each module, the discussion (3 pts) provides a place to consider the implications of the material, apply concepts, and examine issues.
+Essay and presentation submissions will be reviewed using Turnitin, which is an online service to help prevent and identify student plagiarism. - In each module, the discussion (3 pts) provides a place to consider the implications of the material, apply concepts, and examine issues.
 The discussions will include student written posts and responses to other students.

-During the semester, there will also be two exams.
-Each will have a portion with essay questions (20 pts each; open book, untimed) and a part with multiple-choice questions (50 pts each; proctored; 60 minutes).
-The exams will review terms and concepts, and some of the questions will ask you to integrate material from readings, discussions and/or presentations.
-For the proctored exams, you'll be allowed to have an 8.5 x 11 inch one-sided sheet of paper with any notes that you want.
+During the semester, there will also be two proctored exams (online, multiple choice, 60 minutes) will review terms and concepts, and some of the questions will ask you to integrate material from readings, discussions and/or presentations.
+For the proctored exams, you'll be allowed to bring an 8.5 x 11 inch one-sided notes page.
 You can find information about ProctorU at this web page.
+ProctorU signups for the exams will be available ~2 to 3 weeks after the beginning of the semester.